Multi-disciplinary engineering research and development

 - Custom magnetics

 In business since 1995 in the metro Boston/Worcester area, we provide multidisciplinary engineering research and development in a variety of electrical and mechanical areas, including advanced analog, power electronics, electromechanical, thermal and magnetic design and failure investigations.
 We also provide custom R/D and prototype assembly (through-hole and surface mount).
-We have successful new product experience in instrumentation, sensing, magnetic design and power electronics for large companies and startups.
+We have successful new product experience in instrumentation, sensing, custom magnetic design and power electronics for large companies and startups.
 An overview of the company is here (in PDF format).

 Background of Principal

 · For his curriculum vitae, follow this link.
 (For an up-to-date CV please contact us directly).

 · For thumbnail sketches of some of his past engineering consulting projects, go here.